A couple of years ago in late May, MBFF went for 🍏 a picnic with friends up at 🎣 Lac de Javen in Megève – it was a mild May that year!

-There are so many great reasons why MBFF recommends a visit to 🌻 Le Jardin des Cimes (see here for MBFF article), and spending time at 💦 the little pond on-site and looking for 🐝 bees, insects, tadpoles, dragonflies and more is just one of them!
-The 🌻 Le Jardin des Cimes is a magical and innovative alpine garden and it has now reopened after winter hibernation, and will remain open until the end of September / price: adults 5€ to 6,50€, children (4 o 16 years) 3€ to 4€, under 4s FREE and family 14€ / good to know: there is a lovely café & restaurant (open to the public, no need to pay garden entrance) – Le Café du Jardin – serving seasonal dishes AND workshops for children on Saturday afternoons / website;
+There are so many great reasons why MBFF recommends a visit to 🌻 Le Jardin des Cimes, and spending time at 💦 the little pond on-site and looking for 🐝 bees, insects, tadpoles, dragonflies and more is just one of them!
+The 🌻 Jardin des Cimes is a magical and innovative alpine garden and it will soon re-open after winter hibernation, and will then remain open until the end of September / price: adults 5€ to 6,50€, children (4 o 16 years) 3€ to 4€, under 4s FREE and family 14€ / good to know: there is a lovely café & restaurant (open to the public, no need to pay garden entrance) – Le Café du Jardin – serving seasonal dishes AND workshops for children on Saturday afternoons;

 Lac Vert – 1266m (Plaine-Joux)

-🅿️ getting there & parking: in summer, you can park directly at 💦 Lac Vert, or for a longer hike, you can park at Plaine-Joux or at the 🌉 Himalayan suspension bridge (Passerelle Himalayenne in Plateau d’Assy;
+🅿️ getting there & parking: in summer, you can park at Plaine-Joux and either walk down to 💦 Lac Vert or take the free navette . . . or - for a longer hike - you can park at at Place Tobé and hike to the 🌉 Himalayan suspension bridge and then onto 💦Lac Vert.

 Plan d’Eau Biotope (Combloux)

-After listening to 🎥 the video posted on Combloux Tourisme’s Instagram story of the 🐸 froggie chorus a-happening up at the 💦 Plan d’Eau Biotope, I shall be taking my boys up there to listen this week!
+After listening to 🎥 the video posted on Combloux Tourisme’s Instagram story of the 🐸 froggie chorus a-happening up at the 💦 Plan d’Eau Biotope, I shall certainly be taking my boys up there to listen!
 Even if we don’t spot any 🐸 tadpoles, this is such a beautiful spot to hang out, even before the naturally-cleaned lake is open for swimming!
-Read more about the 💦 Plan d’Eau Biotope here;

 🅿️ parking & getting there: FREE parking on-site, next to adventure playground;

-In 💦 the shallow waters of the lake you can normally spot some 🐸 tadpoles – try 🎣 the smaller fishing lake or 🌾 the nature reserve lake.
-To read more about this fabulous family destination, see MBFF article here.
+In 💦 the shallow waters of the lakes you can normally spot some 🐸 tadpoles – try 🎣 the smaller fishing lake or 🌾 the nature reserve lake.

-🅿️ parking & getting there: FREE parking on-site / also a great destination 🚵♂️ to bike to!
+🅿️ parking & getting there: FREE parking on-site / also a great destination 🚵♂️ for bikes!

 Les Hauteurs de Cordon

-MBFF reader, Timothée du Peloux, wrote to me yesterday with some suggestions in Cordon for 🐸 tadpole and egg-spotting.
-One of these suggestions is some 💦 ephemeral flaques d’eau (pools of water) just above 🅿️ the Parking des Plaines, on the way up to the Col du Jaillet, on the piste forestière ( 🅿️ Parking des Plaine – this is one of MBFF’s picnic suggestions for a hot day, as the tables are set up in a bucolic spot in the woods, and this is the starting point for the annotated 🌲 Sentier Découverte de la Foret – see here) !
-Another spot that he suggests is some 💦 ephemeral flaques d’eau around the Cabane du Petit Patre (not for tiny observers this one, as this is a bit of a hike!
+MBFF reader, Timothée du Peloux, wrote to me last year with some suggestions in Cordon for 🐸 tadpole and egg-spotting.
+One of these suggestions was some 💦 ephemeral flaques d’eau (pools of water) just above 🅿️ the Parking des Plaines, on the way up to the Col du Jaillet, on the piste forestière ( 🅿️ Parking des Plaine – this is one of MBFF’s picnic suggestions for a hot day, as the tables are set up in a bucolic spot in the woods, and this is the starting point for the annotated 🌲 Sentier Découverte de la Foret – see here )!
+Another spot that he suggested was some 💦 ephemeral flaques d’eau around the Cabane du Petit Patre (perhaps not for tiny observers this one, as this is a bit of a hike!

 Lac de Gannaz (Le Fayet)